 |3||Edward Baxter Billingsley, USN||4 Jul 1943||30 Nov 1944|

 |4||Eugene Noble Foss, 2nd, USNR||30 Nov 1944||6 Apr 1945|

 Click here to Submit events/comments/updates for this vessel.

 Please use this if you spot mistakes or want to improve this ships page.

 17 May 1944

-German U-boat U-616 was scuttled on 17 May, 1944 in the Mediterranean east of Cartagena, in position 36°46'N, 00°52'E, after fatal damaged from depth charges from the US destroyers USS Nields, USS Gleaves, USS Ellyson, USS Macomb, USS Hambleton, USS Rodman, USS Emmons and by depth charges from a British Wellington aircraft (Sqdn.
-36/K), after a 3 day-long hunt.
+German U-boat U-616 was sunk on 17 May 1944 in the Mediterranean Sea north-west of Ténès, Algeria, in position 36°46'N, 00°52'E, by depth charges from the US destroyers USS Nields, USS Gleaves, USS Ellyson, USS Macomb, USS Hambleton, USS Rodman, USS Emmons and USS Hilary P. Jones and by depth charges from a British Wellington aircraft (36 Sqn RAF/K) on 15 May.